-Presentation: North Carolina State University, Texas A&M University, Virginia Tech (scheduled), 2024 FMA (Idea Session), 20th FRA (Idea Panel), 2025 MRS (scheduled), Finance and Accounting 2025 Annual Research Symposium (scheduled)
+Presentation: NC State, Texas A&M, Virginia Tech, 2024 FMA (Idea Session), 20th FRA (Idea Panel), Finance and Accounting 2025 Annual Research Symposium, 2025 MRS (scheduled), SFA (scheduled)

 Abstract: This paper explores the implications of salience theory (ST) in mutual funds.
 We find that mutual fund investor flows are sensitive to the salience of fund returns.
 The flow-ST relation is stronger among funds with limited information, such as small and young funds, and funds that spend less on advertisements.
 In addition, we provide evidence that fund managers are aware of the flow-ST relation and adjust their portfolio choices to attract investor flows.
 Finally, our analysis reveals that funds characterized by higher return salience do not achieve superior performance, and salience inadvertently redirects investments away from highly-skilled managers, impeding optimal capital allocation among mutual funds.

-Presentation: Texas A&M University, Wayne State University, North Carolina State University, Nankai University, Shanghai University of Finance and Economics, Hainan University, Case Western Reserve University, 2023 CICF, 2023 CFRI & CIRF Joint Conference, 2023 FMA, 2024 Inaugural Eagle Finance Conference at Boston College, 2025 FIRS (scheduled)
+Presentation: Texas A&M University, Wayne State University, North Carolina State University, Nankai University, Shanghai University of Finance and Economics, Hainan University, Case Western Reserve University, 2023 CICF, 2023 CFRI & CIRF Joint Conference, 2023 FMA, 2024 Inaugural Eagle Finance Conference at Boston College, 2025 FIRS

 Abstract: This paper examines the impact of stock mispricing on firm investment.
 Leveraging various return anomalies, we show that overvalued (undervalued) firms tend to invest more (less).
 To establish causality, we exploit academic publications on anomalies as exogenous shocks to mispricing and find that firms experiencing a reduction in mispricing undergo a shift in investment.
 Furthermore, we find evidence for a catering channel that managers with compensation closely tied to equity returns engage more in mispricing-induced investment.
 Finally, overvaluation-driven investment yields higher short-term stock returns but inferior long-term performance.
 Overall, our findings suggest that stock mispricing distorts the real economy, and academic publications play a mitigating role in such distortions.